jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

 #### Configure the Domain Server and Deploy the Quickstart Using the JBoss CLI

 1. Review the `install-domain.cli` file in the root of this quickstart directory.
-This script creates the server group and servers and configures HornetQ Clustering for testing this quickstart.
+This script creates the server group and servers and configures messaging clustering for testing this quickstart.
 You will note it does the following:
     * Stops the servers
-    * Creates a server-group to test HornetQ Clustering
+    * Creates a server-group to test ActiveMQ Clustering
     * Adds 2 servers to the server-group
-    * Configures HornetQ clustering in the full-ha profile
+    * Configures ActiveMQ clustering in the full-ha profile
     * Deploys the `helloworld-mdb.war` archive
     * Restarts the servers.